Best Hiking Shoes for Kids

 Conveniently, there are myriads of choices for hiking shoes for kids for exactly these types of hikes.
 My children pretty much live in their hiking sandals all summer long, unless we are going for a longer, strenuous hike.

 These have been our go-to hiking sandals for kids for years.
-I like the flexible sole on the Keen CNX line, versus Keen’s other styles.
-I also love the rugged toe bumper, which keeps their toes protected from inevitable sticks and rocks.
+I like the flexible sole and the rugged toe bumper, which keeps their toes protected from inevitable sticks and rocks.

 The velcro and elastic toggle system on these hiking shoes are easy for my kids to adjust.
 They are easy to rinse out and dry in the sun when adventures turn muddy.
 My kids do everything in these sandals–shorter hikes, runs, mountain biking, playing in the yard, and errands in town.